alifa98/blog/about.md

 My name is [Ali Faraji](https://alifaraji.ir/).

-I am big fan of Mathematics and open source :)
+I am a Mathematics enthusiastic and an open-source fan.
+I would like to know about AI and computer networks.